Chandika Sthan: King Karna

 Another legend connected with Chandika Sthan is regarding King Karna of the ancient Indian kingdom of Anga, who used to worship Goddess Chandi Mata every day and in turn, the Goddess gave him 114 pounds (equivalent to 50 kilograms) of gold for distribution among the needy and downtrodden at Karanchaura, now a local name for the vicinity.

 Location

-Chandika Sthan is approximately a 1 km distance from ITC Ltd, Basudevpur, Munger.
+Chandika Sthan is approximately 1 km from ITC Ltd, Basudevpur, Munger.
 The nearest railway station is Munger Junction, and the nearest airport is Deoghar Airport preceding Patna Airport.
-On the Northeast corner of Munger, Chandika Sthan is just two kilometers away from the Munger Town.
+On the Northeast corner of Munger, Chandika Sthan is 2 km away from the Munger Town.